-When given to women during the last few weeks of pregnancy, the antiviral drugs acyclovir or valacyclovir may prevent recurrences at the time of delivery and decrease the need for cesarean delivery.
+If women are known to have had a herpesvirus infection, they may be given the antiviral medication acyclovir or valacyclovir during the last few weeks of pregnancy.
+These medications may prevent recurrences at the time of delivery and decrease the need for cesarean delivery.

 Treatment of HSV Infection in Newborns

-Newborns who have a widespread infection are given the antiviral drug acyclovir by vein (intravenously) for 3 weeks and then by mouth for 6 months.
+Newborns who have a widespread infection are given the antiviral medication acyclovir by vein (intravenously) for 3 weeks and then by mouth for 6 months.
 Newborns who have a localized infection are given acyclovir intravenously for 2 weeks.
-This drug does not cure the infection but helps keep it from spreading and limits the symptoms.
+This medication does not cure the infection but helps keep it from spreading and limits the symptoms.